mburnayev/ExcalSol-IV-challenge/README.md

 As mentioned in the Testing Steps, the database schema I used is very simple and not a good representation of best practices when using relational databases; I opted for this solution strictly for demonstrative purposes.
 I initially came up with a more complex schema, as shown below, that made use of relations, but realized it would take longer to create test queries and even longer to implement backend calls that would satisfy the relations, so I opted for what I knew I could implement in the time I had alloted.
 <img width="580" height="397" alt="better_schema" src="https://github.com/user-attachments/assets/fdeacfdb-cbd6-42b4-8f68-9c5904ad063c" />

+As you might've noticed when you successfully navigate to the `/grades` route, the URL also tacks on the JSON response body, which isn't a good practice and something I meant to fix, but I opted to start the great migration to public availability.
+Outside of the demo, I would resolve this security issue by using routing guards to just show the route.

 Tech stack used:
 - HTML + TypeScript with Angular Framework
 - Java with Spring Boot Framework
 - MySQL Database
 - Postman
-- AWS EC2s for frontend hosting w/ Nginx
+- AWS EC2s for frontend hosting w/ Nginx (accessible @ ec2-54-226-141-7.compute-1.amazonaws.com)
 - AWS RDS for database hosting my MySQL DB
 ---
 - Locally hosted backend -> AWS EC2 as well probably